open-cloud/open-cloud.github.io.old/3_operator.md

 To perform the final configuration steps for the site, create *~/opencloud-install/ansible/<cluster>.yml* using an existing file as a template.
-Run that playbook as follows:
+Run that playbook using *juju-ansible-playbook*:

 ```
 $ cd ~/opencloud-install/ansible